HelpBot Assistant

 What is WPF Blazor App?

-A WPF Blazor app hosts a Blazor web app inside a WPF application by using the BlazorWebView control.
-This enables a Blazor web app to integrate with desktop platform features and WPF UI.
-The BlazorWebView control can be added to any page in the WPF Blazor app and pointed to the root of the Blazor app.
-The Blazor components run in the .NET process and render the web UI to an embedded web view control.
-WPF Blazor apps run on platforms supported by WPF.
+A WPF Blazor App hosts a Blazor Web App inside a WPF Application using the BlazorWebView control.
+This enables the Blazor Web App to integrate with desktop platform features and WPF UI.
+The BlazorWebView can be added on any WPF page and pointed to the Blazor app’s root component.
+Blazor components executes in the .NET process and render their web UI into the embedded web-view control.
+WPF Blazor Apps run on platforms supported by WPF.

 Visual Studio provides the WPF Application template to create WPF Blazor Apps.